FJ-RATO/AMS_Project/README.md

 # [CityParking](https://fj-rato.github.io/AMS_Project.github.io/)
+## Website

-## Goals:
+### Goals:
-- Create an invester website
+- Have an invester website
-- Create a submission section
+- Have a submission section
-- Create custom error pages
+- Have custom error pages

-## Features:
-- Non
+- Have a video prototype

 ### Task:
-- [X] Create APP logo
 - [X] Create APP slogan
 - [X] Splash Screen
-- [X] Create Feature Section
+- [X] Create an app prototype

+## APP

+### Goals:
+- Have a login page
+- Have a create user page
+- Have a payment page
+- Have a profile dashboard
+- Have a search bar
+- Have a map

+### Task:
+- [ ] Implement Fire Base
+- [ ] Create the front end

 ### Developers:
 - [Francisco Martinho](https://github.com/FJ-RATO)